 Attention to the potential of great sound in branding increases by the day, sound is going big in the general brandscape.
-A unifying audio branding strategy can heighten the recognizability, strengthen brand perception and secure a consistent brand experience.
+A unifying sonic branding strategy can heighten the recognizability, strengthen brand perception and secure a consistent brand experience.

 What does your brand sound like?